Is Self-Storage Value Pricing Ready for the Internet?

 Is Self-Storage Value Pricing Ready for The Internet?

 Indeed, online move-in orders have increased dramatically over the last few years.
-While some self-storage providers are more online focused than others (does your company take on-line reservations yet?), the trend is clear.
-In the “Value Pricing on the Internet” panel at the 2019 SSA Fall Conference and Trade Show, where our own Dr. Warren Lieberman was a panelist, a number of data points were cited:
+While some self-storage providers focus online more than others, the trend is clear.
+(Does your company take on-line reservations yet?)
+In the “Value Pricing on the Internet” panel at the 2019 SSA Fall Conference and Trade Show, where our own Dr. Warren Lieberman was a panelist, the panel cited a number of data points:

 In our last blog we discussed Dynamic Value (or Convenience or Differential) Pricing in self-storage.
-This is where the same unit type (same size and features) may be value priced differently because some are more convenient than others, mainly due to accessibility.
+Self-storage providers have the opportunity to price the same unit type (same size and features) differently due to their convenience (accessibility).
 The customer, usually at the store, gets to first understand, and then choose the price and convenience level they’d like.

 The question then becomes, is the self-storage industry ready to offer value pricing choices on the Internet?